 Dry - Film Resists: Coated photosensitive film on the copper foil of PCB using photographic methods.
 They are resistant to electroplating and etching processes in the manufacturing process of PCB.

-Edge Connector: A connector on the circuit-board edge in the form of gold plated pads or lines of coated holes used to connect other circuit board or electronic device.
+Edge Connector: A connector on the circuit-board edge in the form of gold plated used to connect other circuit boards or electronic devices.